mattetti/mattetti.github.io/source/_posts/2013-06-26-practical-guide-to-graphite-monitoring.markdown

 `averageAbove` filters that can help you only display web services with more than X RPMs for instance.
 Using filters can be very useful to find outliers.

+Hopefully this guide will help you if you are already using Graphite or if you are planning on using it.
+I'm sure there are plenty of tricks I forgot to mention so feel free to use this post's comments to offer other useful tricks or resources.